ahs2202/ouro-tools/README.md

 ##### Building index from scratch

-A Scarab-Count index can be built on-the-fly from the input genome, transcriptome, and gene annotation files.
-For example, below are the list of files that were used for the pre-built Scarab-Count index "<u>*[Human (GRCh38, Ensembl version 105)](https://www.dropbox.com/s/8agizrykiorpnag/Homo_sapiens.GRCh38.105.v0.1.1.tar?dl=0)*</u>".
+An Ouro-Tools index can be built on-the-fly from the input genome, transcriptome, and gene annotation files.
+For example, below are the list of files that were used for the pre-built Ouro-Tools index "<u>*[Human (GRCh38, Ensembl version 105)](https://www.dropbox.com/s/8agizrykiorpnag/Homo_sapiens.GRCh38.105.v0.1.1.tar?dl=0)*</u>".